abdelaz3r/sparkline_svg/README.md

 ### Reference lines

 Reference lines are used to show common reference lines on the chart.
-There are four types of currently supported reference lines (`maximum`, `minimum`, `average`, `median`, and `percentile/1`) that will be rendered as horizontal lines.
+There are five types of currently supported reference lines (`maximum`, `minimum`, `average`, `median`, and `percentile/1`) that will be rendered as horizontal lines.
+You can also add custom reference line.

 ## Window